SayakaIsBaka/bms-auditor/README.md

 - MP4 BGA file defined in BMS check
 - Large BGA file check
 - BMS difference check (only notes for now)
+- TOTAL header check (no intelligence on value itself yet)
+- Preview check (header and files)

 ## TODO
 - basically everything else in the checklist